Thank you for visiting our website. If you have any questions, please let us know.

 Q. What methods of payment do you accept?

 A. Online, we accept most major credit cards, PayPal, or business or certified cheques or money orders (via regular post) for confirmed orders (do not send us cash via regular post).
 If you have a gift certificate issued from us, please mention it prior to ordering online so we might modify the online price to apply the gift certificate amount.
 If you have an authorized coupon code enter it at checkout to see that the coupon has been accepted as you expected (coupon discounts should be visible in your online shopping cart prior to checkout if successfully processed and valid).
 Contact us at firstname.lastname@example.org if any problems.

 Q. Do you charge sales tax?

 A. Yes, we are obligated, by law, to charge tax where we are registered to do so.
 Canadian Customers can expect us to apply sales tax to their orders, dependent on the type of product ordered and where it is shipped to (destination).
 International customers are not charged tax when purchasing from us online and they take delivery of the goods and services outside of Canada (however duty and or taxes may be charged for some international orders - check before you order).
 Of note, original art is not charged duty when shipped to many locations).
 Taxes, duty, etc. are applied at time of shipment / passing through Customs and are either billed to us or directly to the customer, depending on the purchase agreement, and the country shipped to.
 Either we pay these additional costs, or, they are passed on to the Customer, depending on the agreement prior to shipment.
-International Customs may open your order in transit to inspect the contents.
-If this type of inspection occurs, they are expected to repack your package to the same or better standard as shipped.

 Q. Is outbound shipping complimentary?